Allotment gardening is a relaxing, sociable and rewarding hobby. There are 3 Council-owned

 fruit and vegetables there are a number of books that can be found at your local library to give a helping hand.

-- Ayr - Craigie Park: Full Plot is £20 and a half plot is £10 annually, plus annual fee of £5 which goes to Friends of Craigie Allotments.
+- Ayr - Craigie Park: Full Plot is £49, a half plot is £25 annually and quarter-sized plot is £12, plus annual fee of £5 which goes to Friends of Craigie Allotments.

 - Troon - Fullarton Woods: Full Plot is £35, half plot is £25 and a quarter plot is

 £20 annually, plus a one off fee of £5 which goes to Troon Allotment Society.